subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 This implied that if we have a more detailed view of the system then the entropy would be lower since we would have more information about the state the system is in.
 This did not entirely clear up the matter, since the definition implied that entropy was somehow connected to the observer, hence it was a subjective quantity rather than an objective property of matter.
 There were paradoxes such as that of Maxwell's Demon that were thought up to illustrate this point, and this is where things stood until Claude Shannon came along.

 In the 1940s Shannon was looking for a measure of information contained in a message, and he hit upon a formula that was precisely the same as Boltzmann's definition of entropy (though Shannon was not aware of it at that time).
-Shannon defined the amount of information in a message as a function of our uncertainity about the contents of the message, the more ignorant we are, greater the information, and this precisely what Boltzmann had identified as the entropy of a system.
+Shannon defined the amount of information in a message as a measure of our ignorance about the contents of the message, the more ignorant we are, greater the information, and this precisely what Boltzmann had identified as the entropy of a system.
 Shannon actually derived the formula for entropy by purely probabilistic reasoning, by looking for a measure of the amount of uncertainity in a probability distribution and this definition was applicable to any distribution whatsoever, whether it arose in statistical mechanics or information theory.
 This led to a reformulation and re-thinking of statistical mechanics, in which entropy was now the primary quantity, and it was shown that the rest of the statistical mechanics could be derived starting from this.
 The only physical assumption required was an ennumeration of the states of the system and their energy levels, the rest of it was purely probabilistic analysis.
 Hence in some sense statistical mechanics was reduced to a sub-branch of probability theory.

 One of the mysteries that statistical mechanics cleared up was that of phase transitions.
 This is the phenomenon observed when the physical properties of a collection of particles suddenly change, either as a result of variation of temperature or pressure.
 For example when water suddenly turns to steam at its boiling point or into ice at its freezing point.
 In the 1870s Van der Waals showed that phase transitions in a gas could be explained using statistical mechanics if we add a force of attraction between particles that are near each other.
 Thus he introduced the important concept of an interacting particle system in statistical mechanics.
 Needless to say phase transitions don't occur at the level of individual particles, but somehow a collection of particles collectively exhibit behavior which are not seen at the microscopic level.

 In the 1920s the physicist Lenz and his student Ising came up with a model for ferromagnetism using statistical mechanics.
 The significance of this model is that it explained magnetism as a result of a phase change in the material.
 The Ising model has become the most important one in statistical mechanics since it is reasonably simple, but at the same time exhibits complex phase behavior.
 In the next few decades more detail was added to this model, ultimately resulting in statistical field theory which was introduced by the great Russian physicist Lev Landau in the 1940s.
 A final explanation for certain aspects of phase transitions had to wait until the 1970s with the renormalization group theory proposed by the American physicist Kenneth Wilson.